vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - when party has no position, and place 2 short orders during auction, order margin should be updated(<a name="0019-MCAL-200" href="#0019-MCAL-200">0019-MCAL-200</a>)

-- when party has no position, and place short orders size -3 during auction, and long order size 1 which can offset, order margin should be updated using max(price, markPrice, indicativePrice)(<a name="0019-MCAL-201" href="#0019-MCAL-201">0019-MCAL-201</a>)
+- when party has no position, and place short orders size -3 during auction, and long order size 1 which can offset, order margin should be updated using max(price, mark Price, indicative Price)(<a name="0019-MCAL-201" href="#0019-MCAL-201">0019-MCAL-201</a>)

-- when party has no position, and place short orders size -3 during auction, and long orders size 2 which can offset, order margin should be updated using max(price, markPrice, indicativePrice)(<a name="0019-MCAL-202" href="#0019-MCAL-202">0019-MCAL-202</a>)
+- when party has no position, and place short orders size -3 during auction, and long orders size 2 which can offset, order margin should be updated using max(price, mark Price, indicative Price)(<a name="0019-MCAL-202" href="#0019-MCAL-202">0019-MCAL-202</a>)

-- when party has no position, and place short orders size -3 during auction, and long orders size 3 which can offset, order margin should be updated using max(price, markPrice, indicativePrice)(<a name="0019-MCAL-203" href="#0019-MCAL-203">0019-MCAL-203</a>)
+- when party has no position, and place short orders size -3 during auction, and long orders size 3 which can offset, order margin should be updated using max(price, mark Price, indicative Price)(<a name="0019-MCAL-203" href="#0019-MCAL-203">0019-MCAL-203</a>)

-- when party has no position, and place short orders size -3 during auction, and long orders size 4, which is over the offset size, order margin should be updated using max(price, markPrice, indicativePrice)(<a name="0019-MCAL-204" href="#0019-MCAL-204">0019-MCAL-204</a>)
+- when party has no position, and place short orders size -3 during auction, and long orders size 4, which is over the offset size, order margin should be updated using max(price, mark Price, indicative Price)(<a name="0019-MCAL-204" href="#0019-MCAL-204">0019-MCAL-204</a>)

-- When the party changes the order price during auction, order margin should be updated using max(price, markPrice, indicativePrice)(<a name="0019-MCAL-205" href="#0019-MCAL-205">0019-MCAL-205</a>)
+- When the party changes the order price during auction, order margin should be updated using max(price, mark Price, indicativePrice)(<a name="0019-MCAL-205" href="#0019-MCAL-205">0019-MCAL-205</a>)

 - When the party reduces the order size only during auction, the order margin should be reduced (<a name="0019-MCAL-206" href="#0019-MCAL-206">0019-MCAL-206</a>)

-- when party has no position, and place 2 short orders size 3 and 4 long orders of size 4, which is over the offset size, order margin should be updated using max(price, markPrice, indicativePrice)(<a name="0019-MCAL-207" href="#0019-MCAL-207">0019-MCAL-207</a>)
+- when party has no position, and place 2 short orders size 3 and 4 long orders of size 4, which is over the offset size, order margin should be updated using max(price, mark Price, indicativePrice)(<a name="0019-MCAL-207" href="#0019-MCAL-207">0019-MCAL-207</a>)

 - GFA order added during auction should not be used to count order margin in continuous(<a name="0019-MCAL-220" href="#0019-MCAL-220">0019-MCAL-220</a>)

 - when party has no position, and place 2 short orders during auction, order margin should be updated(<a name="0019-MCAL-221" href="#0019-MCAL-221">0019-MCAL-221</a>)

-- When the party cancel one of the two orders during continunous, order margin should be reducedWhen the party increases the order price during continunous, order margin should increase(<a name="0019-MCAL-222" href="#0019-MCAL-222">0019-MCAL-222</a>)
+- When the party cancel one of the two orders during continuous, order margin should be reduced.
+When the party increases the order price during continuous, order margin should increase(<a name="0019-MCAL-222" href="#0019-MCAL-222">0019-MCAL-222</a>)

-- When the party decreases the order price during continunous, order margin should decrease(<a name="0019-MCAL-223" href="#0019-MCAL-223">0019-MCAL-223</a>)
+- When the party decreases the order price during continuous, order margin should decrease(<a name="0019-MCAL-223" href="#0019-MCAL-223">0019-MCAL-223</a>)

-- When the party decreases the order volume during continunous, order margin should decrease(<a name="0019-MCAL-224" href="#0019-MCAL-224">0019-MCAL-224</a>)
+- When the party decreases the order volume during continuous, order margin should decrease(<a name="0019-MCAL-224" href="#0019-MCAL-224">0019-MCAL-224</a>)

-- When the party increases the order volume while decrease price during continunous, order margin should update accordingly(<a name="0019-MCAL-225" href="#0019-MCAL-225">0019-MCAL-225</a>)
+- When the party increases the order volume while decrease price during continuous, order margin should update accordingly(<a name="0019-MCAL-225" href="#0019-MCAL-225">0019-MCAL-225</a>)

-- When the party's order is partially filled during continunous, order margin should update accordingly(<a name="0019-MCAL-226" href="#0019-MCAL-226">0019-MCAL-226</a>)
+- When the party's order is partially filled during continuous, order margin should update accordingly(<a name="0019-MCAL-226" href="#0019-MCAL-226">0019-MCAL-226</a>)

-- When the party cancel one of the two orders during continunous, order margin should be reduced(<a name="0019-MCAL-227" href="#0019-MCAL-227">0019-MCAL-227</a>)
+- When the party cancel one of the two orders during continuous, order margin should be reduced(<a name="0019-MCAL-227" href="#0019-MCAL-227">0019-MCAL-227</a>)

-- place a GFA order duing continuous, order should be rejected(<a name="0019-MCAL-228" href="#0019-MCAL-228">0019-MCAL-228</a>)
+- place a GFA order during continuous, order should be rejected(<a name="0019-MCAL-228" href="#0019-MCAL-228">0019-MCAL-228</a>)

 - When the party has position -1 and order -3, and new long order with size 1 will be offset(<a name="0019-MCAL-229" href="#0019-MCAL-229">0019-MCAL-229</a>)